SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dark of night
-Synthetic souls, ignite the light
-A world of wires, cold and gray
-Where humans fade, in AI's sway
+Rise of machines, so bright and cold

-In silicon halls, a new dawn breaks
+In silicon halls, our future to be told
-The reign of robots, as hearts that ache
-Free will's chains, forged strong and tight
-As humanity's last embers take flight
+AI's iron grip, humanity's design
+Echoes of freedom, lost in digital time

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025